asdf-format/asdf-standard/source/file_layout.rst

 ----

 The tree stores structured information using YAML Ain’t Markup Language (YAML™) syntax.
+While it is the main part of most FINF files, it is entirely optional, and a FINF file may skip it completely.
+This is useful for sharing files in :ref:`exploded`.
 Interpreting the contents of this section is described in greater detail in :ref:`tree-in-depth`.
 This section below only deals with the serialized representation of the tree, not its logical contents.

+The tree is always encoded in UTF-8, without an explicit byteorder marker (BOM).

+Newlines in the tree may be either DOS (``\r\n``) or UNIX (``\n``) format.

 In FINF |version|, the tree must be encoded in `YAML version 1.1
 <http://yaml.org/spec/1.1/>`__.
 At the time of this writing, the